QUB-ASL/bzzz/CONTRIBUTING.md

 # Contributing guidelines

-_Version: 0.1.0_
+_Version: 0.1.1_

 ## 1. Working with git

 ### 1.1.
 General rules

-- The `main` branch is locked and noone can push to it directly
+- The `main` branch is locked and no-one can push to it directly
 - The main development branch is called `dev`
 - All development will take place in branches out of dev
 - Do not commit big files